camunda/camunda-docs-manual/content/reference/rest/deployment/post-deployment.md

     <td>deployment-activation-time</td>
     <td>text/plain</td>
     <td>
       Sets the date on which the process definitions contained in this deployment will be activated.
 This means that all process definitions will be deployed as usual, but they will be suspended from the start until the given activation date.
+By default*, the date must have the format <code>yyyy-MM-dd'T'HH:mm:ss.SSSZ</code>, e.g., <code>2013-01-23T14:42:45.000+0200</code>.
     </td>
   </tr>
   <tr>